WIDGETS by WERCHICK

 - Jun 9

-- 5 min read
+- 8 min read

-Tech that makes sense for seniors
+Tech that makes sense for seniors -- or not

 Among other obsessions, Arne is an inveterate collector of techie gadgets which might or might not end up proving useful for seniors, gizmos for geezers as it were.
 From resources llike Amazon, Walmart, other online electronics and tech vendors, even eBay on occasion, he acquires and tries to enjoy almost any reasonably priced innovation which may prove fun or useful.
 This page will present occasional discussions and reviews and maybe the occasional warning.
 Got a widget in mind that needs looking into, e-mail Arne at arnwer@duck.com with your suggestions.